It's Your Choice 2018

 Your monthly premiums will be paid in one of the following ways:

-(Annuitants only) You do not have to use your sick leave credits to pay your health premiums if:
+(Retirees only) You do not have to use your sick leave credits to pay your health premiums if:

 Note: You can unescrow your sick leave once a year during the It's Your

-Choice Open Enrollment period.
+Choice open enrollment period.
 (See Sick

 Leave Conversion Credit Program (ET-4132) brochure for detailed